Thomas-Gottwald/NLP4/README.md

 #### Crossref REST API
 The [Crossref REST API](https://www.crossref.org/documentation/retrieve-metadata/) is an API which gives the user access to all kind of meta data of many papers by making a request with the doi of the paper.
-We mainly use the meta data "reference" containing the references of the paper and "abstract", containing the abstract of the paper.
+We mainly use the metadata "reference" containing the references of the paper and "abstract", containing the abstract of the paper.
 For more information about the crossref API we recommend taking a look at it's documentation: [https://www.crossref.org/documentation/retrieve-metadata/rest-api/](https://www.crossref.org/documentation/retrieve-metadata/rest-api/)